 There are actually two kinds of entities that can live in the global scope: variables, which we have discussed already, and constants.
 Variables can change in value; constants cannot.
 A constant is defined in the global scope with the defineConstant() function (there is no way to define a constant in a local scope).
 Once defined, the constant will continue to exist, with the same value, forever.
-The only exception to this rule is if the constant is explicitly undefined with rm(removeConstants=T).
 This is primarily a safety measure; you can rely on a constant having the value you have given it, as it cannot be modified accidentally.